 Gum Disease Treatments

-At AV Sierra Dental Center, Palmdale dentists Drs.
-Oh and Couto offer a variety of periodontal therapy treatments that address gum disease at its various stages.
-Periodontal therapy begins with a consultation and exam, so Drs.
-Oh and Couto can determine the stage of the disease and develop a treatment plan.
+At AV Sierra Dental Center, our Palmdale dentists offer a variety of periodontal therapy treatments that address gum disease at its various stages.
+Our periodontal services begin with a consultation and exam, so Dr. Sastiel can determine the stage of the disease and develop your customized treatment plan.

 Your periodontal treatments may include the following:

-- Scaling and root planing: Plaque and tartar are scraped away from both above and below the gum line while under local anesthetic (scaling).
-Rough spots on the tooth root are then smoothed out (planing).
+- Scaling and root planning: Plaque and tartar are scraped away from both above and below the gum line while under local anesthetic (scaling).
+Rough spots on the tooth root are then smoothed out (planning).
 Locally applied medications, such as antimicrobials and antibiotics, may be used.